Busher Jackson: Toronto Maple Leafs

 Jackson joined the Maple Leafs for the 1929–30 season; at eighteen he was the youngest player in the National Hockey League (NHL).
-In his debut against the Montreal Canadiens, Jackson knocked down his idol Howie Morenz with a bodycheck.
+In his debut against the Montreal Canadiens, Jackson knocked down his idol Howie Morenz with a hard check.
 Rising from the ice, Morenz told the young man, "You'll do."
 In 31 games that season, Jackson scored 12 goals and had 6 assists.
 Jackson got his nickname from the team's trainer, Tim Daly.
 As Jackson told it, "Daly asked me to carry sticks for him.
 I told him I wasn't a stick boy, I was a hockey player, so he said I was nothing but a fresh busher [i.e. one who had just been called up from the minors] and the name stuck."

 Also during his first season, Jackson was placed on a line with two other young players: right winger Charlie Conacher, his former teammate on the Marlboros, and centre Joe Primeau.
-The trio became known as the "Kid Line," one of the early NHL's most famous scoring trios.
+The trio became known as "the Kid Line," one of the early NHL's most famous scoring trios.
 Primeau was the line's playmaker, setting up key goal-scorers Conacher and Jackson.